Working Student Quality Engineer (all genders)

-We are looking for a motivated Working Student Quality Engineer (f/m/d) in Zagreb.
+We are looking for a motivated Working Student Quality Engineer (all genders) in Berlin.

 In this role you will test our applications to ensure that our products and services maintain our high quality.
 The position is ideal for an IT student who is looking for an entry level IT position in the video streaming industry.

 At castLabs you will be part of a highly professional and international team.
-You will be embedded in the customer support engineering team and will work closely with the software development teams.
+You will be embedded in the QA team and will work closely with the software development teams.

 Your tasks and responsibilities

 - Test applications to ensure they meet specific requirements